Reading List Service

 Leganto is the University’s new system for managing reading lists.
 It makes preparing and sharing course reading lists easy, and it makes the best use of our library resources.
 For the launch of the service in September 2020 library staff will assist with moving your reading lists to Leganto and into the VLE.
 In later phases of the service you will be able to update and produce reading lists that are relevant, interactive and accessible for your students to access via the VLE.

-- 2. Why should I send you two essential items for my Second Half Session course?
+- 4. Why should I send you two essential items for my Second Half Session course?

-To save you time!
-The new service will allow you to add materials subject to copyright or licensing restrictions, from practically any resource – print and e-books, online journals, websites and YouTube videos.
-But given the high volume of work academics are undertaking to prepare for Blended Learning in the next Semester we are trying to help by doing some of the legwork for you.
-If you send the lists to us now at firstname.lastname@example.org we will help to produce your lists within the new service and the VLE.
-In the future you will be able to edit and add to the lists to ensure they are comprehensive and up-to-date.
+The new service, when fully launched, will allow you to add materials subject to copyright or licensing restrictions, from practically any resource – print and e-books, online journals, websites and YouTube videos.
+Given the high volume of work academics are undertaking to prepare for Blended Learning in the next Semester we are trying to help by doing some of the legwork for you.

 Watch this video to see how it has been integrated within MyAberdeen.